evinceng/questionnaireRunExperiment/README.md

 3. Open the Mvc.py, go to  Run-> Configuration per file
 4. In the "General Settings" section check "Command line options" if not checked and enter the username (for ex: evina)
 5. Press OK button
-6. Have following ields in config:
+6. Have following fields in config:
     [MONGODB]
     Host = localhost
     Port = 27017